 - 20.8.2.
-The mitigation measures incorporated as part of the EMG2 Project as outlined in Section 20.6 above ensure the vulnerability of the EMG2 Project to MAD is ALARP, when considered alone and in combination with other committed developments.
-The principal cumulative effects would relate to traffic, and therefore an assessment is provided as part of Chapter 6: Traffic and Transportation (Document DCO 6.6/MCO 6.6) and mitigation is proposed including the delivery of the Highway Works to ensure there are no significant impact. - 20.8.3.
+The Scheme is located within the East Midlands Airport and Gateway Industrial Cluster (EMAGIC), area which includes land within SEGRO's Logistics Park East Midlands Gateway (EMG1), the redevelopment of the Ratcliffe-on-Soar Power Station site, and the East Midlands Intermodal Park (EMIP) near Derby. - 20.8.3.
+The mitigation measures incorporated as part of the Scheme such as [to be completed] ensure the vulnerability of the Scheme to MAD is ALARP, when considered alone and in combination with other committed developments.
+The principal cumulative effects would relate to traffic, and therefore an assessment is provided as part of the Transport Assessment and mitigation is proposed including the delivery of the Highway Works to ensure there are no significant impact. - 20.8.4.
 From a MAD perspective, all committed developments nearby will be subject to health and safety requirements, to ensure that the risk of accidents is ALARP.
 As such, there are predicted to be no cumulative effects with other committed development with regards to MAD.